ImNoahDev/APC-ups-Home-Assistant/README.md

 ### Unraid
 If you are on unraid:
-Download the USER SCRIPT, PYTHON3 and [UNRAID-TMUX](https://gist.githubusercontent.com/justin-himself/2ce4af30dd9fc372df7aadb64fd4df35/raw/0a66faaa79670d1946ba3c8b1643f844406b7938/unraid-tmux.plg) plugins then download the unraid release of this project
+Download the USER SCRIPTS, PYTHON3 and [UNRAID-TMUX](https://gist.githubusercontent.com/justin-himself/2ce4af30dd9fc372df7aadb64fd4df35/raw/0a66faaa79670d1946ba3c8b1643f844406b7938/unraid-tmux.plg) plugins then download the [unraid release](https://github.com/dev-bash/APC-ups-Home-Assistant/releases/download/Release/Unraid.zip) of this project

 Place the **APC UPS** folder in the **/boot/config/plugins/user.scripts/scripts/** directory